-Mice are common just about everywhere in the world.
-One of the most frequently reported house pests, mice can get inside your home through your sewer system, cracks in your walls, basement and attic, and even through cracked doors and windows.
-If you have mice in your home, you need to get rid of them as soon as possible to prevent damage to your home and illness in humans and pets, as mice are well-known disease carriers.
+One of the most frequently reported house pests, mice can get inside your home through your sewer system, cracks in your walls, basement, and attic, and even through cracked doors and windows.
+Once inside, they often hid between walls, in cupboards, or in the attic!

 How Do Mice Get in the Attic?

 Mice can get into your attic through your sewer system, cracks in your walls, basement, and attic, and even through cracked doors and windows.
 They can also enter through downspouts, leap onto your roof from tree branches, or climb up vines growing on the side of your house.